My Quiet Kitchen

 a 2-photo collage showing first steps of cooking vegetables.

-1. Sauté the onion until translucent, about 5 minutes.
-Add the jalapeño and garlic, and cook for 1 to 2 minutes.
+1. Sauté the onion for about 5 minutes, then add the jalapeño and garlic, and cook for 1 to 2 minutes.

 2. Add the corn and a pinch of salt, and cook until hot.
 Transfer to a plate.